 Visual & performing arts ("f")

-One unit (equivalent to one year) required, chosen from one of the following disciplines:
+One unit (equivalent to one year or two semesters) required, chosen from one of the following disciplines:

 - Visual arts (e.g., painting, web/graphic design, film/video, inter/multimedia arts)

 The arts enable personal, intellectual and social growth by nurturing creativity and providing opportunities for expression beyond the limits and boundaries of written language.
 Therefore, the intention of this requirement is to provide a meaningful experience with both depth and breadth of knowledge in the arts, so that students may apply their newly gained understanding to the appreciation and creation of art in its diverse forms.
 UC-approved visual and performing arts (VPA) courses must be directed at acquiring concepts, comprehensions and skills in the arts disciplines, rather than utilizing artistic activities to fulfill non-artistic course objectives.